junebug12851/Sims4ScriptingBPProj/README.md

 Mod Name Folder alongside your scripts.
 It's automatically run with `compile.py` and `devmode.py` and you can run it anytime yourself.

+### cleanup.py

+Removes all build artifacts

+* The build folder
+* The Mod Name folder in Mods
+* Debug functionality

+When completed, all traces of anything built by the project template for your mod will be removed leaving a fresh slate.
+This is common when you just want to clean everything up, especially after your all done developing and want to essentially "Un-Build" and "Un-Make" everything.

 ### src/helpers/injector.py

 This uses the popular injector, brought to my attention by LeRoiDesVampires and TURBOSPOOK.
 It's widely used in the Sims